Bitcoin

 Bitcoin's Blockchain

 The Bitcoin blockchain is a digital ledger that records all transactions made with Bitcoin.
-It is a decentralised system that operates independently of traditional banks or financial institutions, making it a popular alternative for secure and transparent financial activity.
+It is a decentralized system that operates independently of traditional banks or financial institutions, making it a popular alternative for secure and transparent financial activity.

 Note: This is where the acronym “DeFi” comes from, meaning ‘Decentralized Finance’.